 Record Mode (ChatGPT macOS app)

-- Audio recordings are deleted after transcription.
+- Audio recordings are used only for transcription and deleted afterward.

 Speech-to-Text API